+Dr. Chubak joined GHRI in 2007, bringing expertise in epidemiologic methods, pharmaco-epidemiology, and cancer.
+Awarded a Fulbright graduate student grant, Dr. Chubak pursued her master's degree in bioethics and health law in New Zealand.
 Dr. Chubak is an affiliate associate professor in the Department of Epidemiology at the University of Washington School of Public Health.
-A member of the American Society of Preventive Oncology and the Society for Epidemiologic Research, she also serves as a peer reviewer for a dozen journals, including Medical Care, the Journal of Oncology Practice, and the Journal of Clinical Epidemiology.
+A member of the American Society of Preventive Oncology and the Society for Epidemiologic Research, she also serves as a peer reviewer for a dozen journals, including Journal of the National Cancer Institute, Journal of Oncology Practice, and the Journal of Clinical Epidemiology.

 Chronic illness management; translation of preventive care research into clinical practice

-Pharmaceutical outcomes research; validation of pharmacy data resources
+Cancer risk and use of common medications; pharmaceutical outcomes research; validation of pharmacy data resources

 Jones SM, Ziebell R, Walker R, Nekhlyudov L, Rabin BA, Nutt S, Fujii M, Chubak J. Association of worry about cancer to benefit finding and functioning in long-term cancer survivors.
 Support Care Cancer.
 2016 Dec 15.
 [Epub ahead of print].
 PubMed

 Singal AG, Tiro J, Li X, Adams-Huet B, Chubak J. Factors associated with hepatocellular carcinoma surveillance rates among patients with cirrhosis in a population-based integrated healthcare delivery system.
 J Clin Gastroenterology.2016 Nov 18.
 [Epub ahead of print].